-When building an Elementor Cloud Website, you can choose to start out with one of our kits, or start without a kit.
+When building an Elementor hosted website, you can choose to start out with one of our kits, or start without a kit.
 This could be that you prefer to design on your own.
 You could also be migrating a current website that you have previously created.
 We will try to help each of these scenarios below.

 Starting fresh with your prepared assets

 It is time to gather all your prepared assets and start to plan the page layouts you will need for each of the pages and the site parts you will need for your website.
 You may create your theme by using the Elementor Theme builder and begin adding your content.